CESNET/eInfra-docs/docs.it4i/general/applying-for-resources.md

 ## Becoming Primary Investigator

+Once you create an account, log in to the [IT4I Information System][e] and apply for a project.
-The Primary Investigator (PI) is authorized to use the clusters by the decision issued by the Allocation Committee.
-The PI will be informed by IT4I about the Allocation Committee decision.
+You will be informed by IT4I about the Allocation Committee decision.
+Once approved by the Allocation Committee, you become the Primary Investigator (PI) for the project and are authorized to use the clusters and any allocated resources.

 ## Authorize Collaborators for Your Project